Welcome to the Other Cape

 Things to do

 Looking for lots of miniature golf courses, fast food restaurants, and crowded tourist traps?
 You won't find any on Cape Ann.
-What you will find on our Cape is whale watching, sailing, fishing charters, beaches, kayaking, scuba diving, and countless other fun things to do on the water.
-You can also enjoy hikes through old forests or along a rugged shoreline, explore historic stone quarries, or get lost in hundreds of acres of mountain biking/hiking trails.
+What you will find on our Cape is whale watching, sailing, fishing charters, beaches, kayaking, museums, and countless other fun things to do on the water.
+You can also enjoy hiking/biking through old forests or along a rugged shoreline, explore historic stone quarries, or get lost in hundreds of acres of mountain biking/hiking trails.
+Don't miss the events list below.

 The Arts